Mass gatherings of 500 people

 Media assistance for clubs

 ClubsNSW has staff who are capable of offering media support should a club require it.
-For assistance on COVID-19 media, please contact Darren Flynn, Executive Manager of Media and Marketing, on 9268 3000.
+For assistance on COVID-19 media, please the Media and Marketing team, on 9268 3000.

 For more information or any questions, please contact the ClubsNSW Members Enquiries Centre.